toml-lang/toml/README.md

 There are two ways to make keys.
 I call them "key groups" and "keys".
 Both are just regular keys, but key groups only ever have a single hash as their value.
+Keys contain only letters, numbers or underscore (`_`) characters, and must start with a letter or underscore.
+Name your key groups whatever crap you please, just don't use funny characters.
+They cause trouble.
+OBEY.

 Key groups appear in square brackets on a line by themselves.
 You can tell them apart from arrays because arrays are only ever values.